 To help support students progress through the phases of their education and ensure a smooth transition, our SENDCo is available at our GCSE Options Evening for Year 8 students and their parents/carers and liaises with our Director of Sixth Form and other local post 16 providers.

 An overview of the work and interventions that are in place is below.

-The Learning Support Centre for Special Educational Needs and Disability
+The Special Educational Needs and Disability (SEND) Department

-The team that is responsible for coordinating provision for students who have been identified as having special educational needs is based in our Learning Support Centre (LSC).
+The team that is responsible for coordinating provision for students who have been identified as having special educational needs is based in our SEND Department.
 We are very confident in the effectiveness of the way we work with all students to enable them to achieve; learning difficulties can vary greatly and we have a range of strategies in place to meet these needs.

-The LSC is purpose built and allows us to work with small groups of students as well as with individuals on a 1:1 basis.
-As far as possible, we work to ensure that our students are able to access mainstream classes, but the LSC is a place where students are able to come to for reassurance and intensive educational support.
+The SEND Department is purpose built and allows us to work with small groups of students as well as with individuals on a 1:1 basis.
+As far as possible, we work to ensure that our students are able to access mainstream classes, but the SEND Department is a place where students are able to come to for reassurance and intensive educational support.

-We have a large team of Learning Support Assistants (LSAs) who work with students in the LSC and in classrooms across the college.
-The LSAs are well trained and have a wide, varied skills and knowledge base to ensure that we are supporting our students to achieve and to become independent in education and life.
+We have a large team of Learning Support Assistants (LSAs) who work with students in the SEND Department and in classrooms across the college.
+The LSAs have a weekly session for training and CPD (continual professional development), and access to relevant courses and qualifications.
+The LSA team is rich in a variety of skills and knowledge to ensure that we are supporting our students to achieve and to become independent in education and life.